nealcrook/nascom/sdcard/NASdsk/README.md

 The final design connects to the NASCOM Z80-PIO and acts as a virtual floppy disk drive, running the PolyDos operating system.

+As of July 2020, this code is obsolete; use the code in sd_merged instead; it combines the NASdsk and NAScas functionality.

 ## Contents

-* nascom_sdcard.ino -- the C code for the Arduino (includes wiring instructions)
+* NASdsk.ino -- the C code for the Arduino (includes wiring instructions)

 See also: